tfogo/serverless-tphh/README.md

 #### Limitations

 Every new container will create a new connection pool.
 So concurrent requests will not be able to make use of connection pooling.
 Also, if functions are invoked infrequently, they will experience cold starts and will have to create a new connection on each invocation.

+This is worse than having a dedicated instance, which is able to maintain long living connections, and concurrent requests can draw from the same connection pool.